GaviniSumanth/Self-Hosting-Guide/README.md

 ### Caddy Configuration

-Take a look at the Caddyfile in this repo.
+Take a look at the Caddyfile in this repo to check out how to serve a static page, set up a reverse proxy, logging etc.

 ## Running Podman Containers